nathan-heskia/practical-machine-learning/README.md

 | Random Forests | Phishing Website | [Kaggle](https://www.kaggle.com/akashkr/phishing-website-dataset) |

 Some models in the Neural Networks assignment require several hours to train.

+[Click here](https://nathan-heskia.github.io/practical-machine-learning/) to view this repository as a website.